david-leadtech/dataform-github-agent/README.md

 - Create serverless PySpark batches (no cluster management)
 - Monitor job and batch execution
 - List and filter jobs by type or cluster

+### Databricks Operations
+- Create and manage Databricks clusters
+- Submit PySpark jobs to clusters (files in workspace or DBFS)
+- Execute Databricks notebooks as jobs
+- Monitor job execution and runs
+- List jobs and job runs

 ### Version Control & Collaboration
 - Sync Dataform ↔ GitHub